Images From the Barden Ridge Observatory

 ISS and Jupiter

-At 6:50 pm on Spetember 9th 2008, the International Space Station silently glided over a pristine Sydney spring sky.
+At 6:50 pm on Spetember 9th 2008, the International Space Station silently glideded across a pristine moonlit Sydney spring sky.

 The ISS was predicted to pass very close to or even occult the giant planet Jupiter.

-The above image was one of 380 high resolutiom (1600 x1200) video frames used to capture the event
+The above image shows two frames out of 380 high resolutiom (1600 x1200) video frames used to

 Check your monitor, can you see all 26 grey scales below?